a team meeting in a modern biophilic office

 Redesigning Work & Workplace: Space, Technology, and Culture

-An on-campus program to help architects, designers, workplace professionals, and people experts design their workplace for 2024 and beyond.
+An on-campus program to help architects, designers, workplace professionals, and people experts design their workplace for 2026 and beyond.

 Curious about what to expect when coming to campus?
 Please visit our Campus Learning page.

-In this program, informed by research on the modern workplace, we look at the spaces, technology, and cultures shaping work and workplaces to help teams and leaders answer the question: “How will we redesign our workplace and the way we work?”
+In this on-campus program, informed by research on the modern workplace, we look at the spaces, technology, and cultures shaping work and workplaces to help teams and leaders answer the question: “How will we redesign our workplace and the way we work?”

 Divided into three modules — Spaces, Technology, and Culture — the course will use a scaffolded approach to provide participants, regardless of background, with the resources to take actionable steps towards transforming their workplaces.
+Participants will also emerge fortified by the unique collection of experiences of their fellow professionals, which are freely shared in classroom discussions.

 What to Expect